Pennsylvania Route 313: Route description

 PA 313 begins at an intersection with PA 309 and the northern terminus of PA 663 in the borough of Quakertown in Bucks County.
 Past the western terminus, the roadway continues as PA 663.
 From this intersection, PA 313 heads east on two-lane divided West Broad Street, which soon gains a center left-turn lane briefly before becoming a two-lane undivided road.
 The road passes a mix of homes and businesses before continuing into residential areas past the Main Street intersection.
 The route enters the commercial downtown of Quakertown, where it splits into a one-way pair with two lanes in each direction.
 PA 313 turns into a two-way, two-lane undivided road again and has a grade crossing with the Bethlehem Line, a railroad line that is owned by SEPTA and operated by the East Penn Railroad, north of the former Quakertown station, becoming East Broad Street and coming to an intersection with the western terminus of PA 212.
 Following this intersection, the road passes homes, turning to the southeast and crossing Beaver Run.
-PA 313 continues near more residences with some businesses, making a turn to the east and leaving Quakertown for Richland Township.
+PA 313 continues near more residences with some businesses, making a curve to the east and leaving Quakertown for Richland Township.
 Here, the route becomes Doylestown Pike and heads southeast through areas of fields and woods with some homes, crossing Morgan Creek.
 The road heads into more forested areas and enters East Rockhill Township at the Rockhill Road intersection, where the name changes to Dublin Pike.
 PA 313 comes to an intersection with PA 563, which heads northeast to Nockamixon State Park, at which point PA 563 joins PA 313 in a concurrency.
 The road passes to the southwest of the state park and continues through a mix of farm fields and woods with occasional residences, crossing Threemile Run.
 PA 563 splits from PA 313 by heading southwest on Ridge Road.